howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 > **Note**: If you ever lose the endpoint, you can get access to it again by running `prisma info` in the terminal.

-Unfortunately, if you do so you will be greeted by an error:
+After opening the URL, if you try entering a query, it will return the error:

 ```json(nocopy)
 {